 Kick off the year with a 10-kilometer run around Honolulu.
-Put on by the experienced crew of the Honolulu Marathon, this event, in its second year, features a flat course—perfect for hitting a new personal record.
-Runners, walkers and even joggers pushing strollers are welcome to this family-friendly event that starts and finishes at the recently revamped Thomas Square.
+Put on by the experienced crew of the Honolulu Marathon, this event, in its third year, features a flat course—perfect for hitting a new personal record.
+Runners, walkers and even joggers pushing strollers are welcome to this family-friendly event that starts and finishes at Thomas Square.

 Thomas Square, thehapalua.com

 2. Loko Ea Fishpond 3rd Annual 8K/15K Run & Walk

 Postponed until further notice due to concerns surrounding coronavirus in Hawai‘i

 The Hapalua Half Marathon is all the excitement of a marathon with only half the mileage.
 This spring event covers 13.1 miles from Waikīkī through Downtown, around Diamond Head and back to Kapi‘olani Park.
 Each year, world-class marathon champions line up with the rest of us mortals.

 *Sign up for the King’s Runner 10K and the Hapalua Half Marathon together and get 10% off the entry fee.

 4. Haleʻiwa Metric Century 2020

 5. Hawai‘i Pacific Health Women’s 10K & 5K Fun Run

 Twenty-six miles sounds crazy long.
 But not when it’s split up into six relay legs and you can choose the troop—besties, relatives, co-workers—you race with.
 Honolulu Ekiden begins at Kapi‘olani Park, travels all the way to Hawai‘i Kai, wraps around Sandy Beach, then heads back to Kapi‘olani Park where a musical celebration greets race-day finishers.